 Bayside Brewing is a family and friends affair.
 Started by microbrew enthusiasts Ken Royal, Nancy Cowan, Frank Thompson and Josette deBrouwer, Bayside grew out of a passion for beer and a desire to give back to the community – they wanted to create a venture that would use local talent and create employment.
 They purchased in-house brewing equipment from a bar in Windsor that was closing down, then took over the run-down former Lakeside hotel to create Bayside which today incorporates a microbrewery, a retail area, tasting room and BrewPub.
 It’s certainly a place where folks feel passionate about beer and a wonderful tale of people pursuing a passion and working hard to make it happen.

-Neil and I were both surprised to learn of a couple of local wineries and were intrigued to check out Smith & Wilson Estate Wines.
-Located in the middle of the Lake Erie North Shore viticultural region, vines here enjoy the most sunshine in Canada.
+Neil and I were both surprised to learn of a couple of local wineries and were intrigued to check out Smith & Wilson Estate Wines. (permanently closed) Located in the middle of the Lake Erie North Shore viticultural region, vines here enjoy the most sunshine in Canada.
 Smith & Wilson has been growing grapes for wine production for over two decades, but only started making their own wine within the last decade (both from their grapes and others’).
 With over 25 wines, there’s lots to choose from!
 As the region is prime agricultural land for fruit growers, they still have a selection of fruit wines as well.

 The tasting room certainly was busy when we arrived…

 We got to try a fair number of the wines that afternoon, chatting with George Smith the winemaker as we tasted.
 During the time we were there, many customers came and went – on their way to a party, heading to friends’ for dinner or simply cooking something special themselves.
 A lot of people already knew what they wanted – obviously regular customers – but many asked for pairing recommendations which were happily offered by George and Mary Jane.